Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 • : Simple joys, nostalgia, greetings from the past

-• : Confusion, multiple choices, illusions, dreams
+• : Confusion, multiple options, illusions, dreams

-• : Lifestyle change, leave something behind
+• : Lifestyle change, leaving something behind

 • : Fulfillment of desires